Introduction

 should be called with the raw .eml

-file content as an argument.
-The email is also required to have "From" and "DKIM-Signature" headers.
+file content as an argument (learn how to get this file).
+The email is also required to have From

 struct UnverifiedEmail {